Panagiotis-Zachos/scrabble-word-score-calculator/README.md

 # scrabble-word-score-calculator
-A programm written for the Habitica Programming Challenges October 2019 Challenge
+A program written for the Habitica Programming Challenges October 2019 Challenge

 Challenge Description: